NixOS/rfcs/rfcs/0093-rfc-categories.md

 amend the RFC process itself, the forum rules, the code of conduct or propose any other binding changes to community workflows or infrastructure.

+**For example**, the [flake RFC](https://github.com/NixOS/rfcs/pull/49), which by many is considered a failed RFC process, might have benefited from a framework to transition into a general experiment in the form of an _informational_ RFC as soon as it had become clear that it won't be accepted as a _feature_ RFC.
+Its subsequent closure has rendered the entire flake experiment to a largely undocumented, unstructured, and intransparent process that still elicites strong opinions within the community.
+Clarity over RFC options and venues _might_ have helped mitigate this situation.

 ## Some issues are not addressed from the appropriate angle

 Even if, in the past, people might have used the RFC Process to gather broader consensus around some of those hard-to-propose topics, the ensuing discussion still might have been framed in a way that is not best suited.
-This actually starts with the sctructure of the template.
+This actually starts with the structure of the template.

 By explicitly categorizing RFCs, it will be immediatly evident for participants that those RFCs are a) legitimate and b) require an evaluation within the fair boundaries of their categories.

+**For example**, [RFC31](https://github.com/NixOS/rfcs/pull/31), a feature RFC, then was closed and superseded by [RFC46](https://github.com/NixOS/rfcs/pull/46), which ended up being an informational RFC with certain inclination towards a process RFC, that was accepted.
+RFC46 is a prime example of the usefulness of "documenting language", as the RFC relates to its purpose.
+Having an explicit categorization is expected to suggest making use of these venues to a broder RFC author base.

+## Add structure to an increasingly used RFC process

+As the RFC process will be more widely used by a growing community, it becomes necesary to structure and differentiate the process further to remain as efficient and accessible as possible.
+Adding a category metadata and differentiate the templates will help to better accomodate the multiple aspects that might require a "Request For Comment" from the broader community.
+It is expected that we identify more useful categories and nuances to the process as its usage increases.

 # Detailed design
 [design]: #detailed-design

-Every RFC that is eligible for the RFC process is classified by its author into the _information_, _process_ or _feature_ category.
+Every RFC that is eligible for the RFC process is classified by its author into the _informational_, _process_ or _feature_ category.
 For each category a different template is made available.
 How those categories are defined in every detail can remain subjective, but the following should give a sufficient idea: